 The view from the lookout platform at the Mutton Bird car park (28.5km west of Albany) provides ample reward for effort expended in circling the bay for walkers coming west.

-East of Sandpatch, the Bibbulmun Track features spectacular scenery as it wends its way between the wind farm and the coastal cliffs.
+Before reaching Sandpatch, the Bibbulmun Track features spectacular scenery as it wends its way between the wind farm and the coastal cliffs.
 Here, much of the Track follows boardwalks for long stretches to protect the cliff tops from erosion.

 The Amity was built in Canada in 1816.
 It arrived in Sydney in 1824 and was used in the colonial service.
 In 1831 it was sold back into private ownership and operated in Tasmania until in June 1845 it was wrecked in the Bass Strait on an uncharted sandbank.